AmelieGuehoBMW/CaseStudyDS/README.md

 ## Task 1 : Model building

 Context :  You work in a Crypto startup and you want to identify malicious Ethereum addresses.
-Fortunately, you have already datasets of malicious adresses that you can find [here](https://link-url-here.org).
+Fortunately, you have found a source with malicious addresses. [here](https://github.com/AmelieGuehoBMW/CaseStudyDS/blob/main/Malicious%20addresses.txt).

+1) Create a list of malicious addresses.
+- B) Your idea now is to use this list of malicious Ethereum addresses to understand how malicious people behave in the blockchain.
+Therefore, you use the list of addresses to extract data about their behavior out of Etherscan (Hint: This is where you need to look. [here](https://docs.etherscan.io/api-endpoints/accounts#get-a-list-of-normal-transactions-by-address))

+2) Download data about the transaction of the malicious addresses.

+3) Create a set of useful features that describe the behavior of the malicious address within the blockchain

 Leading points :